BzKevin/enfuse_pro_2-dt-plugin/README.md

 -add new tags on auto-import
 -fixed "on conflict create unique name" behavior to function properly -bypass output file path chooser via "import at source image location" option

+Loss of functionality compared to original version:
+  -Language translations
+  -Reset button has no effect

+  Version 1.0 - Original Release